vzeizer/DSA_ChatGPT_SentimentAnalysis/README.md

 ### Top 20 sources

 The next figure shows the top 20 sources, from which the Twitters have been sent.
+The top 3 sources, respectively, are: Twittes from Web Apps, Twittes from IPhone, Twitters from Android.

 ![logo](images/14_top20sources.png)

 ### Like Count Boxplot for the top 5 sources

-The following figure shows the like count boxplots as a function of the top 5 sources, from which one can notice that...
+The following figure shows the like count boxplots as a function of the top 5 sources, from which one can notice that there are several outliers regarding the feature *LikeCount*, and Twittes in Android seems to have a much different distribution than in IPhone and Web Apps.

 ![logo](images/15_likecount_top5sources.png)

 ### Text length distribution

-The following figure shows the text length distribution for the sentences present in this dataset.
+The following figure shows the text length distribution for the sentences present in this dataset, which seems to be some kind of a bimodal distribution.

 ![logo](images/16_distlengthtext.png)

 ### Text length distribution by source

-The next figure addresses the text length distribution discriminated by the top 5 sources,...
+The next figure addresses the text length distribution discriminated by the top 5 sources, from which one can notice that the overall distribution seems to be a sum of 5 similar distributions

 ![logo](images/17_distlengthtext_top5sources.png)